-Hidden Words, Hidden Worlds - or H2 - is a unique, nation-wide project that uses literature as a platform to support freedom of expression, creativity and social change in Burma’s ethnic nationality states.
+Hidden Words, Hidden Worlds - or H2 - is a unique, four year, nation-wide programme that uses literature as a platform to support freedom of expression, creativity and social change in Burma’s ethnic nationality states.

 Article on Hidden Words, Hidden Worlds anthology can be read here.

 Interview with BC literature advisor and anthology co-editor can be read here.